|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The simple touch of rose can take the average martini to a new level filled with delightful and gentle floral notes.
-I developed this cocktail for a friend's birthday using the summer gardens as inspiration and it is a great addition to any outdoor party.
-An afternoon get-together amid the blossoms is perfectly complemented by this martini.
+The simple touch of rose can take the average martini to a new level, filling it with delightful and gentle floral notes.
+This cocktail was inspired by fragrant summer gardens in full bloom, and it is a great addition to any outdoor party.
+It's also a fabulous martini for romantic occasions and sweet spring affairs like Mother's Day.

 Garnish with a rose petal or lemon twist.